-TPS will strive to maintain appropriate social distancing between all individuals while on school property, unless safety or the core activity (e.g., instruction, moving equipment, using an elevator, traveling in common areas) requires a shorter distance or individuals are of the same household.
-Mask-wearing and barriers will also help address cases where a six-foot distance cannot be maintained.
+TPS will strive to maintain appropriate social distancing between all individuals while on school property unless safety or the core activity (e.g., instruction, moving equipment, using an elevator, traveling in common areas) requires a shorter distance or individuals are of the same household.
+Mask-wearing and barriers will also help address cases where appropriate distancing cannot be maintained.